amarnath-dev/my-notes/React/react-concepts.md

 useMemo is a hook that takes a function and a list of dependencies as arguments, and returns a value that is the result of calling the function.
 The value is stored in a cache and is only re-computed if one of the dependencies has changed. useMemo caches the result of the function.

-### useCallback
+### useCallback Hook
-If we change a state of one component it also updates or re-renders all the other components also.
+In react if we change the state of a component it also re-renders all the other components also.

-Here it will cache the function and return that cached function if nothing is changed.
-If any dependancy of the function changed then only it will give a new function.
+useCallback will cache the function and return that cached function if nothing is changed.
+If any dependancy of the function changed then only it will re-render the component.

-It accepts two parameters one is a callback function and another one is an array of dependancys.
-It also works same as the useMemo.
+It accepts two parameters.
+One is a callback function and a array of dependancys.

+We have to use this with React.memo()

 ### React.Memo
 In react when a parent component is re-rendered it will automatically render the child component unnecessarily.
 To prevent this we can use React.memo